Get Tech Tips

 The challenge comes in when you need to communicate those ideas to another human.

-If you start describing a problem to a visual problem solver they may request to take a look, or have a photo or screenshot sent to them, these are ways the visual problem solver has found to get around the challenge of translating things to language all the time.
+If you start describing a problem to a visual problem solver, they may request to take a look or have a photo or screenshot sent to them.
+These are ways the visual problem solver has found to get around the challenge of translating things to language all the time.

-They will often draw diagrams or ask you to draw diagrams and they may stare at them a bit as they build the visual model or “cartoon” in their head.
+They will often draw diagrams or ask you to draw diagrams, and they may stare at them a bit as they build the visual model or “cartoon” in their head.

 The visual problem solver doesn't make excuses about how they prefer to learn.
 They don't make it someone else's fault that they aren't getting a concept.

-The visual problem solver finds workarounds to get things out of words and into their head where they work on it and ultimately SOLVE THE PROBLEM.
+The visual problem solver finds workarounds to get things out of words and into their head, where they work on it and ultimately SOLVE THE PROBLEM.

-Take responsibility for the translation gap
+Take responsibility for the translation gap.

 Good teachers find ways to meet their students where they are and teach to their learning style.
-The BEST teachers do the same and then ALSO teaches their students how to translate a world that doesn't always cater to their learning style.
+The BEST teachers do the same and then ALSO teach their students how to translate a world that doesn't always cater to their learning style.